 Short Term Loans

 Broken down fridge freezer made a flood in your kitchen?
-Maybe a massive vet’s bill just landed on the mat thanks to your unlucky-in-action pooch?
+Maybe a massive vet’s bill just landed on the mat?

-loans can be handy for getting you, or the family pet, out of sticky situations.
-When you want to borrow a smaller amount of money to tide you over or need to fix a problem fast, there are a few ways to get a personal loan under your belt.
+Short term loans can be handy for getting you, or the family pet, out of sticky situations.
+When you want to borrow a smaller amount of money to tide you over or need to fix a problem fast, there are a few ways to get a short term personal loan under your belt.

 What is a Short Term Loan?